tuanho/nevo-data-replication/README.md

 4. From terminal run:
     - `bin/create_source.sh`
     - `bin/create_sink.sh`
-5. On `Sink` database connection you should now see data replicated from the `Source` database.
+5. In Azure Data Studio, on `Sink` connection you should now see Products table replicated from the `Source` database.
     - `select * from Products`
 6. To brown the Kafka topics, open browser to [http://localhost:8080](http://localhost:8080)